-3. At SMH 1-1 about 3 feet of cover is provided.
+- 3. At SMH 1-1 about 3 feet of cover is provided.
 The engineer should review this and revise accordingly.

-See comment above.

-4. At SMH 1-2, the pipe in from SMH 2-2 is incorrectly labeled and the invert appears incorrect.
+See comment above. - See profile sheet for the sewer - 4.
+At SMH 1-2, the pipe in from SMH 2-2 is incorrectly labeled and the invert appears incorrect.
 The engineer should revise.